Stylists Are Freaking Out Over This

 Advertisement

 Nicci also thought about the longevity that tight-to-the-scalp braids, like cornrows, offer.
-The result is a technique which pulls sections from either side of the braid and loops them through a center spine, as if a hair wrap were being made with one’s own hair instead of colored string.
+The result is a technique which pulls sections from either side of the braid and loops them through a centre spine, as if a hair wrap were being made with one’s own hair instead of coloured string.
 Check out the video below from Welsh for a step-by-step.

 Full disclosure: There’s one thing the above video doesn’t show: This method takes practice — lots of practice.
 Welsh herself, a bonafide expert, has worked on the technique since November.
 Not that this should deter you from giving the style a go come Coachella.
 Welsh’s solution?
 Text a friend.
 “I can see from my Instagram [that] a lot of people are writing to each other, asking friends to do their hair or offering to do their friends’ hair,” the stylist says.
 “It would be great if the pipe braid could be this summer's hang-together hairstyle.”